sam33339999/laravel-tips/db-models-and-eloquent.md

 }
 ```

-### There are two common ways of determining if a table is empty in Laravel
+<h3 id="There are two common ways of determining if a table is empty in Laravel">There are two common ways of determining if a table is empty in Laravel</h3>

 There are two common ways of determining if a table is empty in Laravel.
 Calling `exists()` or `count()` directly on the model!